Vooruit’s Renovation Masterplan

-On the ground floor and first floor we are building new studios.
+On the ground floor and first floor we are building an Open Atelier and new studios.
 This will allow Vooruit to continue to provide artists with proper support.
 The Candy Store will become an integral part of these new residency spaces, with a number of brand-new studios being the crowning achievement.
-We are also incorporating an additional green room in the Candy Store wing, see below.
-The studios will be utilised in a flexible manner for a diverse range of activities: as development and rehearsal spaces for artists, as exhibition spaces and as locations for workshops.
+The spaces will be utilised in a flexible manner for a diverse range of activities: as development and rehearsal spaces for artists, as exhibition spaces and as locations for workshops.

 More technical storage space